 I’ve been on record multiple times calling Huey one of the coolest rappers in South Ah for a while now and it doesn’t seem like that’s ending any time soon.
 His persona oozes cool whilst his pen is as sly as the best of them.
 Our next pick, off his concept EP summr: grace, not only puts that persona on full display with all the grandeur that hip-hop’s braggadocio comes with but it reveals the more damaging aspects maintaining such optics can be on more intimate relationships.
 The Dilemma finds Huey laying out his ambitions of music domination as he meets with a romantic interest.
 He realizes he’s growing feelings for her.
 Feelings of settling down that he doesn’t want to entertain because it requires compromising a lifestyle and vision he’s not willing to renege on.

 Backed by an exquisite chipmunk soul production, The Dilemma is a banger that strikes a sonic balance between sounding romantic and providing club-aesthetics.
 The club aesthetics become more pronounced within the song’s bouncy chorus and you can literally hear a lighter sparking a blunt continuously as a pitched down vocal chants ‘Whole lotta smoke in my section.
 Cash, money, ho*s in my section; you should make toast in my section.
 I was with my bro’s spending blessings”.
 It’s a vibe that puts Huey’s vision on display but the high feels pyrrhic as Huey launches us into a tumultuous second verse that finds Huey cancelling on plans and arriving to dates hours late.
-He sounds legitimately intoxicated as he tries to come up with excuses for his actions that ring hollow and fully confirms that he doesn’t want to make space for her in his vision to meet her needs.
+He sounds legitimately intoxicated as he tries to come up with excuses for his actions that ring hollow and fully confirm that he doesn’t want to make space for her in his vision to meet her needs.
 The Dilemma is a song that can make you feel vacant within its seduction as it rears the ugly side of grandeur with an unflattering lens.
 It’s fascinating storytelling from an artist that’s getting bolder with his creative ambition and character-work; and I for one am a growing fan of all these risks.

 where lucy said – aboynamedblu [produced by Desmond Orrill-Legg, Aqib Kazi & Pascal Righini]